hgrecco/pint/docs/formatting.rst

 Unit Format Specifications
 --------------------------
-The :py:class:`Unit` class ignores the magnitude format part, and the unit format consists of just the type.
+The :py:class:`Unit` class ignores the magnitude format part, and the unit format consists of just the format type.

 Let's look at some examples: